 Left Vs Right

 The human brain as seen from above resembles the halves of a walnut – two similar appearing, convoluted, round halves connected at the centre (fig. 1.).
 The two halves are called the “Left hemisphere” and the “Right Hemisphere”.
-The human nervous system is connected to the brain in a crossed-over fashion.
-The left hemisphere controls the right side of the body and vice-versa.
-If a person suffers a stroke or accidental brain damage to the half of his/her brain then the right side of the body will be most seriously affected and vice-versa.
+Two halves—called hemispheres are connected by a bridge of nerve fibers known as the corpus callosum.
+Think of it like two cities with a busy highway between them.
+Each hemisphere controls the opposite side of the body: the left brain controls the right hand, and vice versa.
+If a person suffers a stroke or accidental brain damage to the left half of his/her brain, then the right side of the body will be most seriously affected and vice-versa.

 LEFT AND RIGHT HEMISPHERE